alarmxcore/bitcore-lib-alarmx/docs/govobject/govobject.md

 var shallowCopy = proposal.shallowCopy(); //As proposal inherits govObject

-//Return a hex equivalent of the proposal var hexProposal = proposal.serialize()
+//Return an hex equivalent of the proposal var hexProposal = proposal.serialize()
 ```